 Spider mites are tiny spiders that can damage foliar plants like Alocasia Tiny Dancer.
 You will find them on the lower leaf surface of your Alocasia Tiny Dancer.

-They spin webs to protect themselves; hence the white webs are the first sign of a spider mite infection.
-You should also inspect the leaf joints of your plant because they can also hide there.
+They spin webs to protect themselves; the white webs are the first sign of a spider mite infection.
+Inspect the leaf joints of your plant because they can also hide there.

 Another symptom of spider mites is yellow or bleached leaves of Alocasia Tiny Dancer.